Call 440-236-8114 To Schedule An Inspection Of Your Home, Attic And Yard

 Contact Us for a Building Inspection or Wildlife Removal

-Cottom’s Wildlife Removal is a local, family-owned and operated company that has been responding to the animal removal, and building repair and restoration needs of families and commercial property owners throughout Northeastern Ohio since 1986.
+Cottom’s Wildlife Removal is a local, family-owned and operated company that has been responding to the animal removal, and building repair and restoration needs of families and commercial property owners throughout Cleveland, Akron, Columbus, Cincinnati and other Ohio cities since 1986.
 Let us know what you need and we’ll be there because “Cottom Cares!”.

 - Call us at 440-236-8114

 - Schedule work to be done